 Lauwaert, M. (2008) Playing outside the box–on LEGO toys and the changing world of construction play.
 History and Technology, 24(3), 221-237.

-Nerone, M., Osiris J., and Liao, Y. (2014) Classification of the Open Innovation Practices: the Creativity Level.
-Brazil: IOS Press.
+Nerone, M., Osiris J., and Liao, Y. (2014).
+Classification of Open Innovation Practices: Creativity Level Brazil: IOS Press.

 Robertson, D. and Hjuler, P. (2009) Innovating a Turnaround at LEGO.
 Harvard Business Review, 87 (9), pp. 20-21.

-Simic, D. (2013) Applied Open Innovation – A Case Study Analysis based on Electric Drive Technology Projects in the Automotive Industry.
-Vienna: Austrian Institue of Technology
+Simic, D. (2013).
+Applied Open Innovation – A Case Study Analysis based on Electric Drive Technology Projects in the Automotive Industry.
+Vienna: Austrian Institute of Technology

 Strazdas, R., & Cerneviciute, J. (2015) System Innovation Approach for Improvement of Innovation Development in Creative Industries.
 Researchgate.